Christophecs2/Christophecs2/README.md

 - 💼 I'm currently working as a Systems Analyst at KONIMAGEM Company.👨🏻‍💻
 - 🌱 I'm learning JavaScript☕ and Python 🐍
-- 💻 I have experience in SQL SERVER and Customer Service and Scrum.
+- 💻 I have experience in SQL SERVER, Customer Service and Scrum.

 <div>